d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 ## AlexNet

-AlexNet was introduced in 2012, named after Alex Krizhevsky, the first author of [the breakthrough ImageNet classification paper](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks).
+AlexNet was introduced in 2012, named after Alex Krizhevsky, the first author of the breakthrough ImageNet classification paper :cite:`Krizhevsky.Sutskever.Hinton.2012`.
 AlexNet, which employed an 8-layer convolutional neural network, won the ImageNet Large Scale Visual Recognition Challenge 2012 by a phenomenally large margin.
 This network proved, for the first time,